CSIS-iLab/india-states/_analysis/states-update-february-29-2023.md

 breadcrumbs: analysis
 is_analysis: true
 content_type: analysis
-title: 'States Update: February 29, 2023'
+title: 'States Update: March 1, 2023'
-date: 2023-02-22 05:00:00 +0000
+date: 2023-03-01 05:00:00 +0000
 tags: []
-excerpt: Karnataka and West Bengal announces State Budgets for 2023-2024; Tamil Nadu announces Electric Vehicles Policy 2023; Andhra Pradesh announces levelized tariff for wind producers operating between 11-20 years; the Ministry of New and Renewable Energy releases circular announcing blacklisting of firms that fail to meet the commissioning dates of projects awarded by the central government; and more.
+excerpt: 'Karnataka amends Factories Act to allow women to work night shifts at factories;
+  Assam approves Right of Way Guidelines to accelerate 5G deployment; Gujarat, Uttar Pradesh, and Odisha present State Budgets 2023-24; Economic Advisory Council to the Prime Minister (EAC-PM) releases the Foundational Literacy and Numeracy Report with state rankings; and more. '
 states: []
 sectors: []
 subsectors: []